OKAMca/.github/pull_request_template.md

 ## PR Checklist
 - [ ] Lint must pass
 - [ ] Build must pass
-- [ ] There should no warnings/errors in the console/terminal (check locally)
+- [ ] There should be no warnings/errors in the console/terminal (check locally)

 ## How to test this PR
 - Explanation of how to test this PR with a link when applicable.